Last updated Jan 14, 2025.

 In general, the cost of pitching comes down to the cost of labor and the tools used to build efficient outreach systems.

-For a link building outreach campaign to be effective, you need:
+For a link building outreach campaign to be effective and result in a lower link building cost, you need:

 Other things that impact outreach success rate include:

-All things considered, for our link building services, we charge $25 per pitch to run link outreach campaigns.
-On average, our success rate from outreach ranges from 2-3%.
+For our link building services, our success rate from outreach ranges from 2-3% across campaigns and industries.
+Sometimes as high as 5-7% with an awesome content asset and with a client that’s been around for a while, giving us time to adapt to how the internet perceives their business.
 This is slightly higher than the industry standard for both PR and backlink outreach campaigns, which is around 1-2%.

-All things considered, for our outreach campaigns, the average cost of a high-quality backlink is around $800-$1200/link.
+Inclusive of prospecting, software for outreach and email deliverability, and campaign management, the average cost of a high-quality backlink is around $800-$1200/link from our outreach campaigns.

-The exception is guest posting, where our average success rate across the board is 10%.
+The exception is guest blogging or thought leadership content, where our average success rate across the board is 10%.

 The added cost with guest posting, though, is off-site content creation.

-This puts the average cost of a link from guest posting at around the same as an outreach-only campaign.
+The added cost of developing the content puts the average cost of a link from guest blogging at around the same as an outreach-only campaign.

-These ranges apply as an average across all industries and websites.
+These ranges apply as an average across all industries, campaign types, and websites.

 How can I get cheaper backlinks without paying for them?